statuspost/Hackintosh-10900k-Z490I/README.md

      As I understand it, to get these features to work, you NEED a native Mac Wifi/Bluetooth card.

 ## Special Changes & Troubleshooting
-My first issue arose when trying to install macOS and it was related to USB (forgot the error code specifically) but it was fixed by switching <XhciPortLimit> from True to False.
-This information is presented in the OpenCore guide but I missed it during the install.
-My install proceeded just fine from then on.
+My first issue arose when trying to install macOS where I would get repeated kernal panic texts mentioning "USB" and something else.
+This was fixed by setting ```XhciPortLimit False```.

+After the fresh install and getting past the setup screen, I had constant system freezes/crashes direclty seconds after signing in.
+It didn't give me any kernal panic text so this error was hard to daignose.
+Eventually, I noticed that the machine did not have issues when the ethernet was unplugged.
+I stumbled upon a post where an indivdual had my exact same problem and it was fixed by setting the Ethernet ```device-id F2158680```.
+Also, I had to change the ethernet PciRoot pathway to ```PciRoot(0x0)/Pci(0x1C,0x4)/Pci(0x0,0x0)```.

+On every reboot after shutting down, my BIOS would post in safe mode which required F1 to be pressed.
+Simple fix was found on YouTube where I set ```DisableRtcChecksum True```.

+Bluetooth wasn't working on first startup.
+My solution was found on an OpenIntelWireless post where adding IntelBluetoothFirmware.kext and BlueToolFixup.kext resoloved the problem.
+The order of injection matters; use ProperTree as it will automatically order them correctly.
+Do not add the injector kext like in previous macOS versions.

+I was having issues with sound outputs as well.
+I found a similar post on GitHub where setting ```boot-args alcid=3``` gave proper outputs.